-Illegal Pot Grows In America's Public Forests Are Poisoning Wildlife And Water
+Illegal Pot Operations In Public Forests Are Poisoning Wildlife And Water

 But the agency doesn't really know just how many sites are out there on federal lands.
 Officials estimate they find fewer than half.

-On all lands in California - private, state and public - the state's Attorney General says law enforcement seized more than $1.5 billion worth of illegal marijuana in fiscal year 2019.
+On all lands in California — private, state and public — law enforcement seized more than $1.5 billion worth of illegal marijuana in fiscal 2019, the state's attorney general says.

 "Illegal cannabis grows are devastating our communities.
 Criminals who disregard life, poison our waters, damage our public lands, and weaponize the illegal cannabis black market will be brought to justice," Attorney General Xavier Becerra said in a statement.

-In all police arrested 148 people and confiscated 168 weapons from 345 raided grow sites across the state under California's Campaign Against Marijuana Planting, or CAMP program, which includes local, state, and federal partners, including the Forest Service.
+In all police arrested 148 people and confiscated 168 weapons from 345 raided grow sites across the state under California's Campaign Against Marijuana Planting, or CAMP program, which includes local, state and federal partners, including the Forest Service.

 The Forest Service gets some limited air support from CAMP to help spot illegal grow sites.
 But officials say it's not nearly enough.
 This Shasta-Trinity site was found with the help of a computer algorithm that scans satellite and aerial imagery for irregularities in the landscape.